 Now, you’re going to modify that value.
 Double-click the new DontDisplayLockedUserID value and set the value to 3 in the “Value data” box.

 Click OK, exit Registry Editor, and then restart your computer to see the changes.
-When you log back in, you should see no user picture or name.
-You’ll have to type your email address and password to log in every time.
+When you sign back in, you should see no user picture or name.
+You’ll have to type your user name (or email address if you’re using a Microsoft account) and password to log in every time.

 If you change your mind and want to show this information on your login screen again, follow the same instructions, but set both the dontdisplaylastusername and DontDisplayLockedUserID values to 0.